 A third example is the ability to cross silos in an organization from having information visible across groups: a person out in the field can see if there is an issue that he/she can take care of while nearby, or a person in the office can send one person to take care of a couple (or few) items, rather than multiple people.

 The ClickOnSite interface is easily usable by anyone, even in the field, and there is no need to log in to a separate system to see the top-level information.

 Might ITD create its own RMS system?

 Jerome Perret: ITD has no desire to be an RMS provider ourselves because there are already RMS experts and it is better to integrate and collaborate with them.
-They have their expertise, we have have ours: the #1 platform for site, task and asset management.
+They have their expertise, we have ours: the #1 platform for the site, task, and asset management.
 It is better we collaborate to bring expertise and value to clients than cannibalize each other’s business.